George Mason Patriots men's basketball: NCAA Division I Tournament results

 The Patriots have appeared in the NCAA tournament six times.
 Their combined record is 5–6.

 NIT results

-The Patriots have appeared in the National Invitation Tournament (NIT) four times.
-Their combined record is 3–4.
+The Patriots have appeared in the National Invitation Tournament (NIT) five times.
+Their combined record is 4–5.

 CBI results

 The Patriots have appeared in the College Basketball Invitational (CBI) two times.
 Their combined record is 4–3.

 CIT results

 The Patriots have appeared in the CollegeInsider.com Postseason Tournament (CIT) one time.
 Their record is 0–1.